AnthisCareerAcademy/Jackson-Portfolio/README.md

-## I am a software development student working on how to learn python.
+## I am a software development student at Anthis Career Academy

-### My Expirence
+### My Coding Expirence
 - I have went through a cs class in high school
 - Mostly know Javascript as of right now
-- Learned a little bit of HTML/CSS
+- Learned a little bit of HTML/CSS, C#, and Python

-- Learned a little bit of C#
+I am looking forward to see what I'll learn in this class